IBM-Bluemix-Docs/certificate-manager/order-certificates.md

 # Ordering certificates
 {: #ordering-certificates}

-You can use {{site.data.keyword.cloudcerts_long}} to order public SSL/TLS certificates for your apps and services that are signed by supported external Certificate Authorities. {{site.data.keyword.cloudcerts_short}} makes it easy for you to order public certificates while providing additional security for your SSL/TLS private keys.
+You can use {{site.data.keyword.cloudcerts_long}} to order public SSL/TLS certificates for your apps and services that are signed by supported external Certificate Authorities. {{site.data.keyword.cloudcerts_short}} makes it easy for you to order public certificates in addition to extra security for your SSL/TLS private keys.
 After your certificate is issued, you can deploy it to integrated services, or download it to use it elsewhere.
 {: shortdesc}

 When you order a certificate, your private key for SSL/TLS is generated directly in {{site.data.keyword.cloudcerts_short}} and stored securely.
 All requests and access to issued certificates can be managed through [access control](/docs/services/certificate-manager?topic=certificate-manager-managing-service-access-roles#managing-service-access-roles) and automatically audited by using [{{site.data.keyword.at_short}}](/docs/services/certificate-manager?topic=certificate-manager-at_events#at_events).